jrlagrone/rbcpack/docs/source/YeeCRBC/supported_problems.rst

 Materials
 =========

-The library currently requires that materials be homogeneous at and beyond the location of the boundary.
+The library currently requires that materials be isotropic at and beyond the location of the boundary.
 It is fine to have arbitrary media in the interior of the simulation, but any such material should be seperated from the boundary by a distance of at least :math:`\delta`.